root-project/root/README.md

        cmake $PATH_TO_ROOTTEST

-Tests can the be executed using the ctest command in the build directory:
+Tests can then be executed using the ctest command in the build directory:

     ctest -N                (list all tests)
     ctest -j4               (run all tests in parallel)